Pinta365/weasel.js/README.md

 Weasel.js
 =========
-Weasel is a wrapper for the Warcraft Logs API.
-The name Weasel comes from the sites abbrevation WCL that could be pronounced 'Weasel'...
+Weasel is a wrapper for the [Warcraft Logs API](https://www.warcraftlogs.com/v1/docs).
+The name Weasel comes from the sites abbreviation WCL that could be pronounced 'Weasel'...
 I guess. :)

 ## Installing with NPM
 ```